 Priority 1 alarms are configured to be unsolicited, which means that a change in state of that point causes a transmission to SCADA.
 Each DNP3 point must be configured individually to be unsolicited or not.
 By convention, only Class 1 points are configured as unsolicited, and only Class 1 is configured (at class level) to allow unsolicited transmissions.

-Priority 2 and 3 Alarms, events, and logged analog values, are configured as Buffered Events, which means values are recorded in a buffer, and only transmitted to SCADA on a Full Poll.
+Priority 2 and 3 Alarms, events, and logged analog values, are configured as Buffered Events, which means values are recorded in a buffer, and only transmitted to SCADA on a Poll (Full or Change of State), or when the event buffer has stored a certain number of events.

 Communications With SCADA